somaproject/acqboard/docs/signalchain/signalchain.rst

 at 10 kHz; the resulting frequency response (and coefficient-quantized frequency response) are seen in figure \ref{FIR}.
-The 143-tap filter gives the required stopband attenuation while keeping FIR-induced passband ripple to under $0.5 dB$, while fitting in our allocated FPGA resources.
+The 143-tap filter gives the required stopband attenuation while keeping FIR-induced passband ripple to under 0.5 dB, while fitting in our allocated FPGA resources.

 .. figure:: soma-1.digital.quant.svg